Great Plains ecoregion: Climate

-The climate is very unique due to the many different wind patterns that flow throughout the region, traveling from east to west and north to south.
+The climate is unique due to the many different wind patterns that flow throughout the region, traveling from east to west and north to south.
 Due to the fact that this region is geographically positioned in the center of the United States and Canada, there are many different air mass types that pass through and affect the constantly shifting weather patterns.
 This means that the Great Plains has a less consistent climate due to its central location than a region located on the coast.
 This is shown by how the western Great Plains is semi-arid, while the eastern portion of the Great Plains is much wetter.
 It has the four seasons of summer, autumn, winter, spring, but each season brings new extremes in the weather conditions.
 For example, the southern portions of the region typically experience 70 to 100 days each year over 90 °F, while the northern portions typically see only 10 to 20 days above 90 °F. It's the air masses that come in from all directions that bring this variable climate.